dmd-program/dmd-100/projects/ritual/develop_storyboard.md

 3. **Trigger:** A trigger could be a time of day, the onset of a certain feeling, or some other moment that initiates the ritual, and the ritual's related events.
 For example, "It's Sunday afternoon" is a trigger to start the ritual.
 "Sunday afternoon is over," indicates that it's time to stop the ritual.
 4. **Event:** An event is any action or performance that occurs in the ritual.
 Indication to start an event comes from a trigger or script.
 Example events include, "Vote on which boardgame to play" and, "Play the boardgame until everyone is wants to stop."

-## Steps to completion
+## Instructions

 1. In your journal, write the **frame** and list all of the **triggers**, and **events **that comprise the ritual.
 2. On another journal page, draw each trigger and event in chronological order and indicate the flow direction.

+## Report in

-3. Submit photos or scans of your journal pages to the Studio.
+1. Submit photos or scans of your journal pages to the Studio.